bigelowd-erau/GEA-Portfolio/index.md

 For more details see [Basic writing and formatting syntax](https://docs.github.com/en/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax).

 ## SOLID Design Principles
-[This project](https://github.com/bigelowd-erau/SOLID_E) was made to showcase SOLID design pardigm.
+[This project](https://github.com/bigelowd-erau/SOLID_E) was made to showcase SOLID design principles, and based on [Infallible Code's Tutorial](https://www.youtube.com/watch?v=QDldZWvNK_E).

+The [playable version](https://bigelowd-erau.github.io/SOLID_E/) is available through github pages.

 ### S: Single Responsibility
 **"A class should have one and only one reason to change, meaning that a class should have only one job."**